marq24/emacberry.com/_docs/3900-tasker.md

 />
 ```

-So as example, when you want to start logging via Tasker you have to specify in the Tasker Action-Dialog:
+So as an example, when you want to start logging via Tasker you have to specify in the Tasker Action-Dialog:

 | Action | intent.action.STARTREC |
 | Cat | none |